 - 1. In addition to the specific requirements cited above, any LOC that participates in a bid of an NCAA championship shall provide one year of the LOC's most recent audited financial statements for review by the NCAA.
 [Note: This requirement is only for LOCs and is not requested of NCAA institutions and/or conferences.] - 2.
-Submit all actual financial information via the approved NCAA Championships Host Reporting System no later than 60 days after the last date of the competition. - 3.
+Submit all actual financial information via the approved budget system in the NCAA Championships Bid Portal no later than 60 days after the last date of the competition. - 3.
 Adhere to the established and agreed-upon budget for the operation and execution of the event, and as such, any changes to the budget must be approved by the NCAA. - 4.
-Provide detailed consistency in budget to actual reporting in the NCAA Championships Host Reporting System, so as to provide the most accurate detail of revenues and expenses for the event(s).
-Note that all efforts should be made, both in budget and actual formats to use the category described as "other" only sparingly, and to make all attempts to fit the revenues and expenses within the defined categories provided above.
+Provide detailed consistency in budget to actual reporting in the budget system in the NCAA Championships Bid Portal, so as to provide the most accurate detail of revenues and expenses for the event(s).